10 Best Tips on Crafting an Engaging Presentation Script

 When attending a presentation, an audience member has two tasks: first, taking in the speaker’s words, and second, understanding the information offered by the presentation content.
 Therefore, when writing a script for a presentation, it’s essential that you always put yourself in the audience’s shoes and include pauses in the script.

-Remember, when the speaker pauses, the audience has a chance to digest what has just been said and absorb as much information as possible from the visual aids.
+Remember, when the speaker pauses, the audience has a chance to digest what has just been said and absorb as much insight as possible from the visual aids.
 Additionally, it gives you, as a speaker, more control over the audience’s attention during the entire speech.

 7. Use engaging language